First Reception Centre, Pournara

 For the prevention of SGBV incidents residents are informed upon arrival by their social workers of the procedure to report any SGBV incidents, which is to directly report it to their social workers, who will then raise the matter with the Social Welfare Service.
 The SWS will then take appropriate actions depending on the severity of the incident.

-Regarding the duration of stay in the reception centre, there is no specific time frame for asylum seekers.
-As long as the claimant of material reception conditions retains the status of an asylum seeker, they are eligible to reside in the centre.
+Regarding the duration of stay in the reception centre, there is no specific time frame for asylum applicants.
+As long as the claimant of material reception conditions retains the status of an asylum applicant, they are eligible to reside in the centre.
 Upon the issuance of a final negative decision, the person is usually notified to make necessary arrangements to depart from Cyprus.
 Residents of Kofinou who have been rejected typically move to the Limnes section of the Centre and are allowed to remain until they depart from Cyprus.
 In 2023, efforts were made to remove persons that had received a final rejection, in some instances the police removed persons to detention.
-There were also evictions of persons due to violent behaviour.[17]
+There were also limited number of evictions of persons due to violent behaviour.[31]
 For the latter, arrangements were made by Kofinou Centre in order for temporary shelter in hotels to be provided upon exiting the Centre.

 Residents who are able to provide a residence address in the community, are allowed to leave the centre and move if they want and are allowed to claim MRC at the Social Welfare Services.
 Although a number of residents, mainly those from Syria who had sufficient social networks in the community, were able to move, the vast majority of residents are reluctant to do this due to the unsatisfactory levels of support that are provided, the high rent prices of private accommodation, and the unavailability of social networks.

-Once a resident of the Centre receives a positive decision on their asylum application granting them international protection they are given two months’ notice in order to move out of Kofinou and into private accommodation in the community which they must find themselves.
+Once a resident of the Centre receives a positive decision on their asylum application granting them international protection, they are given two months’ notice in order to move out of Kofinou and into private accommodation in the community which they must find themselves.
 There is no procedure in place to accommodate the transition of persons into the community and there are no centres or shelters available for Beneficiaries of International Protection (see section: Housing).
 Furthermore, the high rent prices, obstacles in finding employment and delays in receiving State financial assistance means the transition of persons with International Protection from the Centre in the community remains a challenging process.

 Residing in the Community

 The SWS only assists selected vulnerable persons with finding shelter in the community.
-For the vast majority of asylum seekers, housing continues to be a major issue, and they often find themselves in destitution, facing increased risk of homelessness, appalling living conditions and exploitation by agents, landlords and other persons in the community.
+For the vast majority of asylum applicants, housing continues to be a major issue, and they often find themselves in destitution, facing increased risk of homelessness, appalling living conditions and exploitation by agents, landlords and other persons in the community.

-Practical difficulties in obtaining certain requirements such as a rental agreement, a deposit, and/or advance payments, which although foreseen in the 2022 Ministerial orders, they are still not covered by Social Services, continue to generate issues in relation to securing shelter for applicants.
-Reports of landlords being unwilling to provide housing to asylum seekers are also alarming.
+Practical difficulties in obtaining certain requirements such as a rental agreement, a deposit, and/or advance payments, which although foreseen in the 2022 Ministerial orders, they are still not allocated uniformly by Social Services, continue to generate issues in relation to securing shelter for applicants.
+Reports of landlords being unwilling to provide housing to asylum applicants are also alarming.
 The rapid rise in demand for housing in urban areas has led to a sharp increase in rent prices, making the gap between the allocated resources and rent prices even greater.

 Contextually to the announcement of measures addressing migrant flows in early 2020, the Ministry of Interior declared: ‘In co-operation with the Local Authorities, an investigation is launched into the illegal residence of immigrants in inappropriate premises with the simultaneous prosecution of owners who exploit them by receiving state housing allowances that applicants receive’.[32]
 In practice, local authorities were requested to investigate such residences and some visits were carried out, however such premises continue to be in use.